import1bones/simplex-engine/docs/todo/mvp.md

 - Physics (basic simulation)
 - ScriptManager (game logic API)
 - ResourceManager (basic asset loading)
-- Unified event system for subsystem communication
+- Unified event system for subsystem communication (extensible)
-- Centralized configuration management
+- Centralized configuration management (documented)
-- Robust error handling in resource and input systems
+- Robust error handling in resource, input, and event systems
-- Example projects and demo scenes for validation
+- Example projects and demo scenes for validation and onboarding

 Audio and advanced features (hot-reloading, advanced materials, demo scenes) are not required for the MVP but can be added after the core is functional.